Coketrd/ConversationMode-with-ESP-Home-Device/README.md

 # NoWakeWord_DoAConversation
 Do a Conversation with youre HomeAssistant-Assist without needing a WakeWord the hole time.

+The result will be that you can have a much more normal conversation with the voice assistant than before when you had to use the wakeword again and again.
+You can activate and deactivate permanent listening.
+So you always have the choice between I always want the wakeword now or I only want it once because I want to have a conversation.

 This is not a finished integration.
 The result is achieved using various scripts and helpers.
 I give no guarantee that this variant will work for you.
 Everyone is responsible for checking the code and any damage it may cause.

 First of all, I would like to tell you about my setup.
 It may be that this also works with other systems, but I have the following setup: